dimbyr/Convnet_cat-vs-dog/README.md

 # Convnet_cat-vs-dog
-Convolutional neural network for the kaggle cat-vs-dog dataset
+Convolutional neural network for the kaggle cat-vs-dog dataset.